-OnDeck is widely viewed as one of the most reputable and established online business lenders.
-This is mainly because OnDeck’s business model and products have multiple features that set them apart from the rest of the industry.
+OnDeck is widely viewed as one of the most reputable and established online business loan lenders.
+OnDeck’s business model and products have multiple features that set them apart from the rest of the industry.
 By incorporating elements of traditional and non-traditional lenders, OnDeck can solve a massive range of cash flow issues.

 To apply for both products, you will need the following documents and information:

-You must also make at least five deposits in your business bank account each month.
+You must also make at least five monthly deposits in your business bank account.
 If you’ve ever filed for personal bankruptcy, OnDeck will only work with you if the bankruptcy was discharged at least two years ago.
-OnDeck does not work with businesses that have $20,000 plus in total liens and judgments against their business, or more than 5.5% of their annual revenue.
+OnDeck does not work with businesses with $20,000 plus in total liens and judgments against their business or more than 5.5% of their annual revenue.

 Eligible businesses cannot use their loans to purchase a business and cannot operate out of a home address.

 The individual who fills out the application must sign a personal guarantee.
-This means that if you default, OnDeck could potentially seize your personal assets to make up for the loss.
+If you default, OnDeck could seize your personal assets to compensate for the loss.

 You can use your loan to refinance existing debt, but only if you borrow 200% of the existing debt.
 Once you receive your funds, OnDeck will file a UCC-1 blanket lien on your business.
-This means that in addition to your personal assets, OnDeck could potentially seize your business assets to make up for the loss.
+In addition to your personal assets, OnDeck could potentially seize your business assets to make up for the loss.

-If this is your first business term loan with OnDeck, you’ll be charged an origination fee of 2.4% to 4%.
-Your origination fee for your second loan will be 1% to 3%.
-For your third, the fee drops to 0% to 3%.
+If this is your first business term loan with OnDeck, you’ll be charged a 2.4% to 4% origination fee.
+Your origination fee for your second loan will be 1% to 3%, and for your third, the fee drops to 0% from 3%.